arungudelli/angularjswiki/content/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 You might think that why we need `[ngIfThen]` template reference when we have Inline template.

-we can change the _then_ or _else_ templates dynamically at runtime by taking adventage of these `[ngIfThen]` and `[ngIfElse]` Go through the below article to understand it further
+we can change the `then` or `else` templates dynamically at run time by taking advantage of these `[ngIfThen]` and `[ngIfElse]` Go through the below article to understand it further

-<a href="https://www.angularjswiki.com/angular/dynamically-change-ngif-thenelse-templates-at-runtime-in-angular/" target="_blank" rel="noopener">Dynamically Change NgIf, Then,Else Templates At Runtime In Angular</a>
+<a href="https://www.angularjswiki.com/angular/dynamically-change-ngif-thenelse-templates-at-runtime-in-angular/" target="_blank" rel="noopener">Dynamically Change NgIf, Then,Else Templates At Run time In Angular</a>

 ## *ngif else and then templates example in Angular

 We can pass both `else` template and `then` template to `*ngIf` directive as shown below.

 And default inline template will be ignored in this case.

 ```
 <div *ngIf="display; then thenTemplate; else elseTemplate">